JaePyJs/JaePyJs/README.md

 ---

-CS undergrad from PH.
+AI Engineer from the Philippines.
 Building full-stack apps, poking holes in LLMs, and writing a thesis on quantized AI safety.
 I break things on purpose to understand them.
 I ship before it's perfect because done beats perfect every time.

 ---